 Queensland University of Technology: Brisbane

-Semester 1 (Spring Semester): late February to late June
+Semester 1 (Spring Semester): February 22 - late July

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.